hemeroc/javafx-datetimepicker/README.md

 # DateTimePicker for JavaFX9+

-A extended version of the JavaFX9 DatePicker which adds the possibility to also select a time.
+The DateTimePicker for JavaFX9+ is an extended version of the JavaFX9 DatePicker which adds the possibility to also select a time.\
+The component tries to mimic the original JavaFX9 design as close as possible.
+It also provides multiple ways of selecting time by using `Spinners` as well as `Sliders` with and without the possibility to select minutes separately,

 ## License